-Edward Gorbis: [00:00:00] I think often times we look at other people and compare ourselves and value what our peers think.
-And for me, I had a lot of friends from my lens or went to a “better school”.
-So I oftentimes truthfully compare myself or others and never thought my pedigree was good enough.
-I think I might’ve sent a couple of hundred, if not a thousand applications and to what felt like a black box at the time.
+Edward Gorbis: [00:00:00] I think oftentimes we look at other people and compare ourselves and value what our peers think.
+And for me, I had a lot of friends from my lens who went to a “better school”.
+So I oftentimes truthfully compare myself to others and never thought my pedigree was good enough.
+I think I might’ve sent a couple of hundred, if not a thousand applications in to what felt like a black box at the time.

 Vincent Phamvan: [00:00:31] From Vyten Career Coaching.
 It’s How I Got Here.
 A show about business leaders, their resilience, and the stories behind their career moves.

 Vincent Phamvan: [00:00:40] I’m Vincent Phamvan and I’ve interviewed thousands of job candidates over the years in both recruiting and as a former corporate executive.
 Now I’m on a mission to help you take the next step in your career.

 A corporate job opening attracts an average of 250 resumes and just one person is going to get hired.
 It wasn’t all that long ago that I was nervous and frustrated by my job search, but it doesn’t have to be this way.
 You can navigate your career with confidence, spend everyday learning, and drive to better yourself.

 You can be excited about the future.